 - The Sunrise Project: A network of changemakers who believe in the power of social movements to change the world.
 Its mission is to scale social movements to drive the transition from fossil fuels to renewable energy as fast as possible.

-- Quadrature Climate Foundation, aiming to shift the current global climate trajectory towards a better future.
+- Quadrature Climate Foundation: Aims to shift the current global climate trajectory towards a better future.

-- New Economics Foundation (NEF), has the aim of working for a new model of wealth creation, based on equality, diversity and economic stability.
+- New Economics Foundation (NEF): Working for a new model of wealth creation, based on equality, diversity and economic stability.

 Finance Watch was beneficiary of a pilot funding in 2012 and 2013, of a preparatory action funding in 2014-2017, and is beneficiary of an action grant since 2017.

-Please note that Finance Watch does not accept money from the financial industry or its lobby.
+Please note that Finance Watch does not accept funding from the financial industry or its lobby.
 All institutional funding must be approved by the Board of Directors to ensure that it:

 - is unconditional,